nathalie-alomar/finalproject/README.md

 ## Methods

 The tools I used were...

+The sequences are from the NADH dehydrogenase subunit 2 (ND2) gene.
+I have had a difficult time finding and downloading different species since depending on the gene it depends on how many sequences have been done on multiple species.
+ND2 gene showed a lot of individuals per taxon, since the sequences are from population studies.
+Due to this, I am aiming prioritizing have more tips on the tree than more individuals per species and am aiming to get at least 30-40 species on the tree by the final project.

+I prepared the sequences for alignment in Virtual Studio Code, then I used MAFT to align all of my sequences.
+Once my sequences were aligned I used IQTREE to infer the phylogeny.

 See analysis files at (links to analysis files).

 ## Results